wanghaisheng/CC_Generator-extension/README.md

 * What about the CVV?
  * As these are for fake developement transactions, you can use any random 3 or 4 numbers.

+* Expiry date?
+ * Same as CVV.
+Just use a future date.

 * Can these be used in real life transactions?
  * No!
 Any attempts to do so are considered fraud and you may face legal ramifications if you do.